TyreeWebber/lhl-final/README.md

 # Final Project (Change Name Once We Settle On One...)
-placeholder description. (change once we figure out project and )
+placeholder description. (change once we figure out project and features of it)

 ## Purpose
 ---